 A visually-connected list of one or more buttons.
-Use an add_button_list() method to create a Button instance.
+Use an add_button_list() method to create a ButtonList instance.
 Can be added to CMSToolbar.

-add_button(name, url, active=False, disabled=False)
+add_button(name, url, active=False, disabled=False, extra_classes=None)

 Adds a Button to the list of buttons and returns it.